 Suppliers provide raw materials, packaging components, contract manufactured goods, equipment and other direct materials, such as inks, films and paper.
 Our principal raw materials are polyolefin and other petrochemical-based resins, as well as paper pulp products.
 Raw materials typically represent approximately one-third of our consolidated cost of sales.
-We also purchase corrugated materials, cores for rolls of products such as films and BUBBLE WRAP[®] brand cushioning, inks for printed materials, and blowing agents used in the expansion of foam packaging products.
+We also purchase corrugated materials, cores for rolls of products such as films and BUBBLE WRAP® brand cushioning, inks for printed materials, and blowing agents used in the expansion of foam packaging products.
 In addition, we offer a wide variety of specialized packaging equipment, some of which we manufacture or have manufactured to our specifications, some of which we assemble and some of which we purchase from suppliers.
 Automated equipment and accessories are designed for e-commerce fulfillment centers, industrial and food packaging equipment.

 The vast majority of the raw materials required for the manufacture of our products and all components related to our equipment and accessories generally have been readily available on the open market and, in most cases, are available from several suppliers and in amounts sufficient to meet our manufacturing requirements.
 However, in some regions we rely on some sole-source suppliers, and we seek to mitigate the associated risks through our global inventory and supply agreements.
 Some materials used to manufacture our packaging products are sourced from recycled content from our operations or are obtained through our participation in recycling programs.
-Natural disasters such as hurricanes, tornados, earthquakes or other severe weather events, as well as political instability and terrorist activities, may negatively impact the production or delivery capabilities of refineries and natural gas and petrochemical suppliers and suppliers of other raw materials.
-Due to by-product/ co-product chemical relationships to the automotive and housing markets, several materials may become difficult to source.
-These factors could lead to increased prices for our raw materials, curtailment of supplies, allocation of raw materials and other force majeure events by our suppliers.

-We have a centralized supply chain organization, which includes centralized management of purchasing and logistic activities.
+We have a supply chain organization, which includes centralized management of purchasing and logistic activities across both segments.
 Our objective is to leverage our global scale to achieve purchasing efficiencies and reduce our total delivered cost across all our regions.
 We do this while adhering to strategic performance metrics and stringent purchasing practices.
 Although we purchase some raw materials under long-term supply arrangements with third parties, these arrangements follow market forces and are in line with our overall global purchasing strategy, which seeks to balance the cost of acquisition and availability of supply.